OCCIRF/OpenCloudComputingIncidentResponseFramework/preparation/technical.md

 achieve that.
 Those tools need to be handy and quickly operational.
 For that a response tool chain in the cloud is helpful.
 This toolchain helps the CSIRT to quickly gather all information and initialize all necessary steps.
 The toolchain might be a set of serverless services or a full VM which can be spun up in the cloud environment.
-THis toolchain needs to be maintained and set up for the needed use cases.
+This toolchain needs to be maintained and set up for the needed use cases.
 E.g. it is not target-oriented to have a toolchain ready for OS forensics when all environments are PaaS only.
 Example tools can be found [here](../examples/tools.md).